-Many of the diseases listed above will affect your cat for life.
+Many of the diseases listed above will affect the cat for life.
 The majority can be managed, and a small number reversed.
 But obviously, prevention is better than cure or management.
-Even if your cat does develop an obesity-related disease which can not be completely cured, losing weight will certainly improve his quality of life and help manage the disease.
+Even if your cat does develop an obesity-related disease which can not be cured, losing weight will improve his quality of life and help manage the disease.

 According to one survey, up to 58% of cats in the US are now obese.
-That’s right, nearly 6 out of 10 cats are obese.
-The definition of obesity is when your cat is more than 30% over his ideal bodyweight.
+That’s right; nearly 6 out of 10 cats are obese.
+The definition of obesity is over 30% over the ideal body weight.

-First and foremost, many pet owners don’t actually realise their pet is overweight, if they’re not recognising there is a problem, they can’t fix it.
-This is why it is so important to take your cat to a veterinarian regularly to have his health and weight monitored.
+First and foremost, many pet owners don’t realise their pet is overweight, if they don’t recognise there is a problem, they can’t fix it which is why it is so important to take your cat to a veterinarian regularly to have his health and weight monitored.

 Many pet owners are choosing to keep their cats exclusively indoors, which is fantastic.
 The dangers to cats who are allowed to free roam have been repeated over and over again.
 Cars, people, dogs, disease all pose a threat to outdoor cats.
 So we certainly don’t want to discourage cat owners from keeping their cats safe indoors.
 However, the downside of this is that cats are becoming more sedentary and this is reflected in the growing number on the scales.
 There are several solutions to this.

 Get kitty moving.
-Cat enclosures are a great compromise for cats, they enable your cat to enjoy the benefits of the great outdoors (sun, smells, watching the world go by), but they are safe.
+Cat enclosures are an excellent compromise for cats, they enable your cat to enjoy the benefits of the great outdoors (sun, smells, watching the world go by), but they are safe.

 Enclosures can range from a small deck or balcony to positively palatial.
-If space permits, provide your cat with multiple ledges to climb up on.
+If space permits, provide your cat with multiple ledges to climb.

 Designate 10 – 15 minutes twice a day to playing with your cat.
-There are a number of different types of cat toy on the market.
+There are several different types of cat toy on the market.
 Wand toys and lasers (be careful not to point it in your cat’s eyes) are particularly good to get your cat exercising.
 It’s a great way to increase your cat’s activity level and spend time bonding.

 We need to tailor the amount of food our cats eat to their age and lifestyle.
-A sedentary cat is not going to need to eat as much as a cat who is roaming outside, just as an athlete would need to consume more calories than a couch potato.
+A sedentary cat is not going to need to eat as much as a cat who is roaming outside, just as an athlete needs to consume more calories than a couch potato.

-Another issue is that for the past 20 years or so, we have been encouraged to feed our cats dry food.
-There are two problems with this.
-Firstly, dry food is high in carbohydrates.
-Cats should naturally have a diet which is high in protein.
-Think about what cats would eat in the wild.
-Small rodents and birds, which consist of muscle, organs, bones and a tiny amount of grains in the stomachs of their prey.
-Carbohydrates are stored as fat, whereas protein and fat are used for energy.
-Dry food is convenient to feed.
-Most of us are very busy people.
-Dry food allows us to fill up their bowl with far more food than they actually need and allow our cats to eat when they are hungry.
-This can work for some cats, but others will tend to over eat if they are given the chance.
+For the past 20 years or so, we have been encouraged to feed our cats dry food.
+Dry food is convenient to feed, and most of us are very busy people.
+It allows us to fill up their bowl with far more food than they need and let our cats eat when they are hungry.
+This can work for some cats, but others will overeat if they are given a chance.

-- Don’t give your cat treats, table scraps and don’t free feed your cat.
+- Don’t give your cat treats, table scraps or free-feed if the cat is prone to obesity.